 Applicants should submit a completed online application, have a current instructor send 1 recommendation letter, and call to schedule an audition with the Performing Arts Coordinator.
 For detailed scholarship application information, please refer to the online application.
 The information below is an overview only.
 Auditions (on site or recorded) are also part of the application process (see below).

-Winners are eligible to receive up to $2500, $5000, or $7500 per year, renewable annually upon the recommendation of faculty and the students' maintaining a 2.0 average overall.
+Winners are eligible to receive an award renewable annually upon the recommendation of faculty and the students' maintaining a 2.0 average overall.
 Music scholarships are renewable annually.
 Winners must be enrolled in a music class or applied lessons and appropriate ensemble each term the award is held and must earn a grade of at least C in a graded music class.
 Scholarship students must take one music class in the first two years at Centre.

 Click here for information about drama scholarships.

 Auditioners should come to the Norton Center for the Arts

 and follow the signs to their audition location.